 Unless they are tears of joy, this is one of the worst relationship crimes you can commit.
 It doesn’t matter if you are male or female, gay or straight, black, white, brown, tan, or any other personal identifier you choose or feel labeled with.
+A broken heart does not discriminate.
 I am not saying that it is not OK to cry.
 I am talking about your words and your actions.
 Your sense of right and wrong.
 I am talking about not being ethically or morally absent.
+Whether you love someone or not, nothing gives you the right to emotionally attack anyone.

+I try my best to live my life with no regrets but no one is exempt or immune to making mistakes.
 This is one of the biggest regrets I have had in any relationship I was ever in.
 It doesn’t matter if it was deliberate or by accident.
-The damage is mostly the same.
+The damage is almost always the same.
 A broken heart is a broken heart and what is said or done can’t ever be taken back.
-There is no apology, no present, no recompense.
+There is no apology, no present, and no easy road to recompense.
 The only way to counter this is to never allow it to happen in the first place.
 Once the damage is done, you can spend a lifetime trying to make up for it.
 Know that no matter what you do, that occurrence will always be there, sitting in your past, unable to fully go away.